-Sweden is home to a array of wildlife, including moose and elk which can also be seen on guided wildlife tours.
+Sweden is home to an array of wildlife, including moose and elk which can also be seen on guided wildlife tours.
 Moose here can reach heights of over 2 meters and males can weigh-in over 800kgs; needless to say, if you want to see one of these immense creatures, be very careful and keep your distance, especially around breeding season.
-Keep your eyes peeled, if you’re lucky you could see an Eurasian Lynx, this is one of the largest cat species in northern Europe and one of the rarest and hardest to see of all European animals, with an estimated population of around 1250.
+Keep your eyes peeled, if you’re lucky you could see a Eurasian Lynx, this is one of the largest cat species in northern Europe and one of the rarest and hardest to see of all European animals, with an estimated population of around 1250.

 It’s not just large imposing animals that you’ll find in Northern Europe, Scandinavia is also home to a fantastic array of owls, who feed on smaller rodents like mice and squirrels.
 There are over 519 species of birds alone in Sweden making this area popular with birdwatchers and ornithologists alike.

 A drive along the scenic roads of Northern Europe is invigorating, but do watch out for the reindeer!
 These beautiful creatures are a common sight along the highways and are often a traffic hazard.
-Reindeer have historically been found at lower latitudes, however past the late 19th century they have only been found from the top of Northern Europe, along Russia and into Canada where they are typically referred to as caribou.
+Reindeer have historically been found at lower latitudes, however, past the late 19th century they have only been found from the top of Northern Europe, through Russia and into Canada where they are typically referred to as caribou.